Is Australia’s tradie shortage affecting your hiring process?

 Why?
 Because it makes us appealing!

-We recently updated all of our trucks, iPhones, and iPads so we are actually NOT LYING when we say this.
-And we’re not saying you should either (if you don’t deliver on your promises it will leave a bad taste in their mouth), but if you genuinely can offer these things, why not include them as a selling point!
+We recently updated all of our trucks, iPhones, and iPads.
+We are actually not lying when we say this.
+We’re not saying you should either.
+If you genuinely can offer these things, why not include them as a selling point.

-Some business owners omit this so they can negotiate the hourly rate when the tradesman comes in for an interview BUT by including this, you’re ruling out timewasters (those who want MORE than what you can pay them).
+Some business owners omit this.
+By including this, you’re ruling out time wasters (those who want more than what you can pay them).

-When it comes down to it, you can’t force a tradesman to apply for your job advertisement, but you can influence their decision… you would be silly not to in today’s labour shortage!
+When it comes down to it, you can’t force a tradesman to apply for your job advertisement.
+You can influence their decision.
+You would be silly not to in today’s labour shortage!